mhuggins/dogeify/README.md

     ['I like turtles.', 'It is during our darkest moments that we must focus to see the light.'].dogify
     # => ["so turtles. wow.", "so darkest. such moments. very light. wow."]

+Lastly, the `Dogeify` class along with all core extensions can be loaded via a single require.

+    require 'dogeify/all'

 ## Contributing

 1. Fork it